Blog Home / Case Studies / BackOffice CIMA OCS Preseen – Nov 24 – Feb 25

 • Profit before tax of H$2.1 million

-BackOffice has experienced consistent sales growth, driven by its reputation for quality and the increasing demand for products catering to hybrid workers.
+BackOffice has seen steady sales growth, thanks to its strong reputation for quality and the rising demand for backpacks suited to hybrid workers.

-Budget for the Year Ending June 2025 projects an increase in both office and everyday carrier (EDC) backpack sales, with gross profit margins of 50.8%, reflecting the premium pricing strategy.
+The budget for the year ending June 2025 forecasts higher sales for both office and everyday carry (EDC) backpacks.
+Gross profit margins are projected at 50.8%, reflecting the brand’s premium pricing strategy.

 Get Your Free CIMA Exam Study Plan